 Chances are you came across HubSpot when googling for help on a digital marketing issue of sorts, and you landed up on their blog.
 The HubSpot blog is second to none as a practical guide for digital marketing.
 Sure, there are some great specialist blogs out there like MOZ for SEO or Social Media Examiner for social media, but nothing comes close to the breadth of help and knowledge offered by HubSpot.
 True to their product’s promise, their content leads you down a path to arrive at a sign-up or pricing page for HubSpot Marketing, their flagship product.
 In HubSpot language, we call this nurturing…

-You are chomping at the bit to get going and then you spot the price point.
+You are chomping at the bit to get going and then you spot the HubSpot price point.
 It stops you dead in your tracks.
-Typically, HubSpot wants to charge you $800/month for a Professional licence, and unfortunately the less expensive Starter ($50/month) and Basic ($200/month) packages don't have what you need.
+Typically, HubSpot wants to charge you $800/month for a Professional licence, and unfortunately the less expensive Starter ($50/month) don't have what you need.
 Furthermore, if you also have a few thousand contacts in your database, they want to charge you $50/month per 1000 contacts!
-And get this - the final kicker(s) - you have no choice but to contract with HubSpot for 12 months, and pay once-off onboarding fee (Basic onboarding $600 / Professional onboarding $3,000).
+And get this - the final kicker(s) - you have no choice but to contract with HubSpot for 12 months, and pay once-off onboarding fee of $3,000 Professional onboarding!
 With these steep costs and a 12-month contract with no out, is HubSpot really worth it?

 Disclaimer: HubSpot lit up our own digital marketing

 It's important to state that MO Agency is a Platinum HubSpot partner.
 To this effect, we utilise HubSpot and a HubSpot inbound marketing methodology for our own digital marketing; and we manage a number of our client's digital marketing campaigns with HubSpot.
 We are advocates of the product and our results are always better if we have the opportunity to use HubSpot.